alfredlucero/django-py/README.md

 ## Installation

-Install all the packages (you may also use virtual env i.e. venv to be sure you're on Python 3.10.6)
+Install all the packages (you may also use virtual env i.e. venv to be sure you're on Python 3.10.6 - `source django-py/bin/activate` and check `python --version`)

 ```bash
 pip install -r requirements.txt